 When Tara has trouble adjusting to Willow being a vampire, the two of them commission Spike to find some Mohra blood in a risky bid to make Willow human again.
 Spike's efforts to secure the blood end up pissing off The Doctor, a powerful black market figure with whom Spike has clashed before.

 Nikki Wood's Watcher, Bernard Crowley, drugs Angel with Doximal in order to use him in a plan to kill Spike.
-Angelus soon allies with The Doctor and finds a way to control the supply of the drug himself, and begins rebuilding the Order of Aurelius, planning to use the shadowcaster in Crowley's possession to control the source of Slayer power.
+Angel soon turns the tables on Crowley, allies with The Doctor and finds a way to control the supply of the drug himself, discovering in the process that Crowley possesses the shadowcaster.
+Whistler appears to tell Angel about the Twilight prophecy, suggesting that Angel can use the shadowcaster to give Buffy the power to kick it off.

 Buffy and Angel watch the sunrise.
 Morning Has Broken

-Sam Lawson agrees to be chipped and leaves with the Finns to re-join the Army.
+Sam Lawson agrees to be chipped and leaves with the Finns to join the Neo-Initiative.
+Kennedy reluctantly takes the same deal.

 Fred and Willow finish examining the new and improved(?)
 Spike, and among other things, warn him that the cold dead seed ain't any longer, so he and Buffy had better be careful.
 They are.
 Sort of.
 For awhile.
 Protection Racket Do you have any idea how hard it is to get a condom on when you're being thrown up against a crypt wall?
 After several nerve-wracking incidents after which nothing happens, they tacitly agree that hey, they must not be interfertile after all, and go happily back to boinking like weasels whenever the mood takes them.

-In the wake of Buffy repairing the Slayer line in POM, the Council of Watchers remains in custody of the Slayers called after Kennedy - Rona, Vi, Soo-lin, Molly, Chloe, Minh, and Chausiku.
-Since the Slayer power is now inherent in them, no new Slayers can be called via the old method of killing the previous Slayer.
-Instead, new Slayers are now born rather than called.
+In the wake of Buffy's actions in POM, no new Slayers can be called via the old method of killing the previous Slayer.
+Instead, new Slayers are now born rather than called, automatically gaining their powers in their early teens.
 The Council decides that this is a problem in the short term but beneficial in the long term; no more scrambling to locate the next chosen one.
 Now they can just keep track of the Slayers they have, and if they have children, be certain of controlling those children from the cradle.
+A plan is devised to breed an army of Slayers.
 (N.b. there is a huge amount of infighting over this plan; some of the Watchers are disgusted at the whole idea.)

 Vamp!Wesley gets asylum from Lilah at W&H, and goes to work in their research department.
 (He was taken the precaution of stashing his soul in a muo-ping, which he conceals, so that he can't be re-souled.)
 He begins to work his way to the top by the usual methods.